Small Tamagawa numbers of elliptic curves with isogenies or torsion: Introduction

 When $\Delta(T)$ is either a quadratic or cubic polynomial, under some (mild) assumptions, we prove that the term $16 (\log_2(m)+ s \: \mathrm{deg}(\Delta))^{d(m)+s}$ in Theorem \ref{generalthm} can be improved to $16 (\log_2(m)+1)^{d(m)}$ (see Theorem \ref{theoremspecialization}).
-Finally, relying on the abc-conjecture we show that, assuming that the minimal discriminant $\Delta(T)$ has no repeated roots and that the largest integer that divides all elements of the set $\{ \Delta(s) \: | \: s \in \mathbb{Z}\}$ is square-free, there exist infinitely many specializations with Tamagawa number $1$.
+Finally, relying on the abc-conjecture we show that, assuming that the discriminant $\Delta(T)$ of a Weierstrass equation which is minimal at all places of $\mathbb{Q}[T]$ has no repeated roots and that the largest integer that divides all elements of the set $\{ \Delta(s) \: | \: s \in \mathbb{Z}\}$ is square-free, there exist infinitely many specializations with Tamagawa number $1$.

+\begin{acknowledgement} The author would like to thank Dino Lorenzini for some very helpful comments on an earlier version of this manuscript. \end{acknowledgement}